MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/preview-data.md

 1. In the lower pane, select the **Data preview** tab.

-1.You see it appear in the tab if there's data inside the source.
+1. You see it appear in the tab if there's data inside the source.
 For example, the following image shows a preview of sample Yellow Taxi data.

    :::image type="content" source="./media/preview-data/preview-data-source.png" alt-text="Screenshot showing a sample Yellow Taxi data preview for a source node." lightbox="./media/preview-data/preview-data-source.png" :::